Skip to Content

 Thomsonite

-When it comes to thomsonite, it can be found in Minnesota in quite a few places.
-Among the most outstanding varieties, in color, exist here, and they can be found on the north shore, on the beaches around Tofte, or on the Cook-Lake County line.
+Thomsonite can be found in quite a few places in Minnesota.
+Among the most outstanding varieties in color exist here, and they can be found on the north shore, on the beaches around Tofte, or on the Cook-Lake County line.

 Thomsonite is a form of zeolite.
-They formed around the same time as the famous Lake Superior agates due to volcanic activity, hence the reason why they are often found in the same places as agates.
+They formed around the same time as the famous Lake Superior agates due to volcanic activity, so they are often found in the same places as agates.
 They come in colors such as white, light yellow, beige, pink, light brown, light grey, or even light orange.

-Among the most beautiful specimens can be found at Thomsonite Beach, which is on the shores of Lake Superior in Cook County.
+Among the most beautiful specimens can be found at Thomsonite Beach, on the shores of Lake Superior in Cook County.

 Jasper

-At almost 2 billion years old, this type of jasper comes in a variety of colors, such as pink, green, red, to white swirls of Precambrian fossil algae, namely the Stromatolites.
+At almost 2 billion years old, this type of jasper comes in various colors, such as pink, green, red, and white swirls of Precambrian fossil algae, namely the Stromatolites.

 Quartz

-Quartz minerals are plentiful in Minnesota, and other famous specimens such as agates, amethyst, or thomsonite are made from them.
+Quartz minerals are plentiful in Minnesota; other famous specimens such as agates, amethyst, or thomsonite are made from them.

 You can find quartz in Minnesota in places such as Gunflint Trail, the north shore of Lake Superior, the Zumbro River, east of Grand Marais, near Biwabik, the area around Ironton, and the other Cuyuna Iron Range localities.